-The results for the first two quarters of fiscal 2008 include the operations acquired in the Stratex acquisition for the entire period while the results for the first two quarters of fiscal 2007 include only the results of MCD prior to the merger.
+The results for the first two quarters of fiscal 2008 included the operations acquired in the Stratex acquisition for the entire period while the results for the first two quarters of fiscal 2007 included only the results of MCD prior to the merger.
 Historically, Stratex derived its revenues primarily from international markets.

-Our revenue for the first two quarters of fiscal 2008 was \$353.4 million, an increase of \$158.6 million or 81.4 percent, compared to the first two quarters of fiscal 2007.
+Our revenue for the first two quarters of fiscal 2008 was \$353.4 million, an increase of \$158.6 million or 81.4%, compared to the first two quarters of fiscal 2007.
 Revenue in the first two quarters of fiscal 2008 included \$159.7 million from sales of former Stratex products and services.
 Excluding the impact of the Stratex acquisition, revenue declined \$1.1 million, primarily due to a decrease in the International Microwave segment in sales of the former MCD business products and services.
 Revenue in the first half of fiscal 2008 included a significant amount of sales of the former Stratex products and services and fewer sales of the former MCD business.
 The Network Operations segment revenue increased by \$3.5 million in the first two quarters of fiscal 2008 compared to the first two fiscal quarters of fiscal 2007, as this segment experienced increased demand for its service assurance solution with Next Generation Network customers.

-Our first two quarters fiscal 2008 net loss was \$1.8 million compared to net income of \$10.6 million in the first two quarters of fiscal 2007, which reflected only MCD's historical operations.
-Our net loss was \$1.0 million in the two quarters ended December 28, 2007 compared to net income of \$5.8 million in the two quarters ended December 29, 2006 which reflected only MCD's historical operations.
+Our first two quarters fiscal 2008 net loss was \$3.4 million compared to net income of \$10.0 million in the first two quarters of fiscal 2007, which reflected only MCD's historical operations.
 The net loss in the two quarters ended December 28, 2007 and net income in the two quarters ended December 29, 2006 included the following purchase accounting adjustments and other expenses related to the acquisition and integration of Stratex, FAS 123R share-based compensation expense and inventory markdowns:

-H1 FY 08 FY 07
+H1 FY 08 H1 FY 07

-(In n nillions)
+(In mill ions)

 Cost of integration activities undertaken in connection with the merger \$ 6.0 \$ 1.7

 Amortization of the fair value adjustments related to fixed assets 1.4

 Amortization of developed technology 3.5

 Amortization of trade names, customer relationships and non-competition agreements 3.7

 Restructuring charges 8.4

 Lease impairment 0.9

 FAS 123R share-based compensation expense 4.3 0.7

 Inventory markdowns 3.7

 Totals \$ 31.9 \$ 2.4